-- 4.24 The statistics presented in Figure 6 should be interpreted with caution, particularly in presuming a relationship between the number of arrests, prosecutions (which include committal proceedings) and convictions in a reporting period.
+The information presented in Table 6 should be interpreted with caution, particularly in presuming a relationship between the number of arrests, prosecutions (which include committal proceedings) and convictions in a reporting period.
 An arrest recorded in one reporting period may not result in a prosecution/committal (if at all) until a later reporting period and any resulting conviction may be recorded in that or an even later reporting period.
-Moreover, the number of arrests may not equate to the number of charges laid (some or all of which may be prosecuted at a later time) as an arrested person may be prosecuted and convicted for a number of offences. - 4.25 Further, the table may understate the effectiveness of the use of surveillance devices as, in some cases, prosecutions may be initiated and convictions recorded without the need to give information obtained through the use of a surveillance device in evidence.
+Moreover, the number of arrests may not equate to the number of charges laid (some or all of which may be prosecuted at a later time) as an arrested person may be prosecuted and convicted for a number of offences.

+Further, the table may understate the effectiveness of the use of surveillance devices as, in some cases, prosecutions may be initiated and convictions recorded without the need to give information obtained through the use of a surveillance device in evidence.
 In particular, agencies report that the use of surveillance devices effectively enables investigators to identify persons involved in, and the infrastructure of, organised criminal activities.
-In many cases, the weight of evidence obtained through the use of a surveillance device results in defendants entering guilty pleas, thereby obviating the need for the information to be introduced into evidence.
+In many cases, the weight of evidence obtained through the use of a surveillance device results in defendants entering guilty pleas, thereby removing the need for the information to be introduced into evidence.

-CHAPTER 5 - FURTHER INFORMATION
+FURTHER INFORMATION

-5.1 Further information of the Surveillance Devices Act 2004 can be obtained by contacting the Attorney-General's Department:
+5.1 Further information about the Surveillance Devices Act 2004 can be obtained by contacting the Attorney-General's Department:

-Telecommunications and Surveillance Law Branch Attorney-General's Department 3-5 National Circuit BARTON ACT 2600
+Electronic Surveillance Policy Branch Attorney-General's Department 3-5 National Circuit BARTON ACT 2600